 President and CEO

-Our goal was to present these decision-makers with the facts they need to develop effective approaches to learning.
-It is the only way to keep Canada competitive in the global knowledge-based economy.
-We gave them some good news, but we were also frank about the bad news, including the fact that while Canada has no coherent national approach to lifelong learning, our international competitors either do—or they are working seriously to create one.
-And that means that as we stand still, we are losing ground.
-We insisted, bluntly, that Canada put its house in order, and described the dire consequences of failing to recognize the urgency to act.
+When we stood before parliamentarians in March, 2010, to elucidate our findings, conclusions and recommendations, our goal was to provide decision-makers with the information and analysis they need to develop effective approaches to learning.
+It is the only means of keeping Canada competitive in the global, knowledge-based economy.
+We gave them some good news, but we were also frank about the bad news.
+This included the fact that Canada, unlike many OECD countries, possesses no coherent, cohesive or coordinated national approach to education and lifelong learning.
+Our international competitors either already have one, or are working diligently to create one.
+That means that as we stand still, we are losing ground.
+We insisted, bluntly, that Canada put its house in order and described the consequences of failing to recognise the urgency to act, as well as some attractive alternatives, leading to improvement in learning outcomes that are open to this country.